imatix-legacy/sfl/README.md

 License, or with a advertising clause.
 See [src/license.txt](src/license.txt) for details.

-This repository contains the last Libero source, binaries,and documentation released in a stand alone version, retrieved from:
+This repository contains the last SFL source, binaries,and documentation released in a stand alone version, retrieved from:

 *  http://legacy.imatix.com/pub/sfl